vikramguna/M6_BankingManagementSystem_util_PY/1_Requirements/README.md

 ## INTRODUCTION
- The Bank Account Management System is an application for maintaining a person's account in a bank.
-In this project I tried to show the working of a banking account system and cover the basic functionality of a Bank Account Management System.
+ The Bank Account Management System is an application for maintaining a person's account in a bank.The working of a banking account system and cover the basic functionality of a Bank Account Management System.
 To develop a project for solving financial applications of a customer in banking environment in order to nurture the needs of an end banking user by providing various ways to perform banking tasks